• Skip to primary navigation

 Peanut Butter Banana Oatmeal Bars

-These soft and chewy Peanut Butter Banana Oatmeal Bars are loaded with wholesome ingredients and are naturally sweetened with honey and bananas.
+These soft and chewy Peanut Butter Banana Oatmeal Bars are loaded with wholesome ingredients and are naturally sweetened with maple syrup and bananas.
 They're packed with fiber and perfect for a quick breakfast or snack.

 Course: Breakfast, Snack